 |Full fat milk and dairy products||Reduced fat options|

-- Drink tea between meals rather than with your meals especially after foods that are high in iron and vitamin C (coffee should be limited to one a day as the caffeine can thin bones as it interferes with calcium absorption)
+- Drink tea between meals rather than with your meals especially after foods that are high in iron and vitamin C (coffee should be limited to one a day as the caffeine can thin bones as it may interfere with calcium absorption)

-- Add milk or dairy products into your meals e.g. lasagna, moussaka
+- Add milk or dairy products into your meals e.g. lasagne, moussaka

-- If you can sit in the sun for around 20 minutes at a time, as the sun is the main source of Vitamin D and will help to boost Vitamin D intake.
+- Aim to sit in the sun for around 20 minutes at a time, as the sun is the main source of Vitamin D and will help to boost Vitamin D intake.